3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 Ansible delivers IT automation that ends repetitive tasks and frees up DevOps teams for more strategic work.
-Manage the Ansbile via Python API is easy, it can by apply to operate a configuration on many systems at the time, using only simple python program.
+Manage the Ansbile via Python API is easy, it can be applied to operate a configuration on many systems at the time, using only simple python program.